 As you grow older, testosterone production slows.
 This can cause your bones to lose calcium.
 An estimated 2 million men suffer from osteoporosis.
 While another 12 million are at risk because they get less than the recommended 1,000 mg of calcium daily.
 Brittle bones may lead to hip fractures, one of the most common and most debilitating health problems facing men over 60.

 - Best daily dosages for men: 1,000 mg up to age 50.
 And 1,200 mg daily for 50-plus.
 Take vitamin D supplements with food to reduce the risk of kidney stones.

 - Best food sources: Dairy products including milk, and cheese.
 Broccoli is also good.

 Lungs: Vitamin A

 Vitamin A helps to keep intact the cells that coat your body’s surfaces and line your nose, throat, and lungs.
 As such, there is no room for invading microorganisms to penetrate.
 But do not take vitamin A if you are a smoker.
 It will increase your risk of lung cancer.

 - Best daily dosage for men: 5,000 IU, preferably as beta-carotene.
 It is easy to reach toxic levels with supplementation.
 Therefore keep your dose at the daily value.

 Selenium works by hunting for cancer-causing free radicals.
 And destroy them before they damage the prostate gland.
-In the same way selenium can increase the risk of prostate cancer in some men.
-So see your doctor to determine if this supplement is right for you.
+In the same way, selenium can increase the risk of prostate cancer in some men.
+So get your doctor’s opinion on whether this supplement is right for you.

 - Best daily dosage for men: 70 to 100 mcg